ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

 ```

 This doesn’t work because {rtweet} results now have list columns, which
-throws an error when we call `unnest_tokens()` from {tidytext} 0.1.5.
+throws an error when we call `unnest_tokens()` from {tidytext} 0.1.5, as

-But everything is now back in order with the new {tidytext} version (at
+the function checks if all the columns of the df are atomic.

-least for the text column).
-Let’s be crazy and install the latest
+The new {tidytext} version prevents this behavior, as you can pass a df
-version from Github
+containing list
-:
+columns.

 ``` r
 # I'm restarting R from RStudio here, to avaid internal error -3 in R_decompress1 error